 Source: Missouri House Bill Official

-Bitcoin reserve strategy strengthens long-term store-of-value narrative
+Bitcoin reserve strategy strengthens long-term store-of-value story

 Regulatory frameworks drive mainstream digital asset adoption